Matching Cells: Introduction

-\medbreak On a triangulated manifold (all triangulations being understood smo\-oth), a ``complete matching'' (for short we just say ``matching'') is a partition of the set of the cells into pairs such that in each pair, one of the two cells is a hyperface of the other.
-Such objects are regarded as a combinatorial equivalent to nonsingular vector fields --- a viewpoint inspired by Forman's works \cite{forman_98}, see also \cite{gallais_10}.
-The present note intends to provide some methods for the construction of matchings, either allowing oneself to subdivide the triangulation, or not.
-We feel that the methods are more important than the existence results themselves.
-A first approach is algebraic, playing with Hall's ``marriage theorem'' and cellular homology; a second one is geometric: a matching is deduced from an ambiant nonsingular vector field transverse to the cells, or from a round handle decomposition of the manifold.
+On a polyhedral complex, a ``partial matching'' is a family of disjoint pairs of cells such that in each pair, one of the two cells is a hyperface (a face of codimension $1$) of the other.
+Following Forman \cite{forman_98}\cite{forman_98_2}\cite{forman_05}\cite{forman_07}, such objects are regarded as a combinatorial equivalent to vector fields.
+In the literature, most attention has been given to ``discrete Morse theory'', which concerns partial matchings whith strongly constrained dynamics, and their relations to the homology of the ambiant complex.
+The present note is about \emph{total} matchings involving all the cells, or whose unmatched cells constitute a prescribed subcomplex; regardless of their dynamics; we are interested on the \emph{existence} of such objects.
+We provide some construction methods, mainly on triangulated manifolds, either allowing oneself to subdivide the triangulation, or not.
+The author feels that the methods are more important than the existence results themselves.
+A first approach is combinatorial and linear-algebraic, making Hall's ``marriage theorem'' play with cellular homology; two other ones are geometric: a matching is deduced from an ambient nonsingular vector field transverse to the cells, or from a round handle decomposition of the manifold.